thomadan/CSVmorph/readme.md

 * Rotate - Rotate column along its horizontal axis as it presents graphically
 * Bend - Bend column along its horizontal axis as it presents graphically
 * Trigger - Set read position to start of read area
-* Speed - Interval of read position advancement in either direction
+* Speed - Amount of read position advancement in either direction
 * Loop - Loop read area

 ### Settings
 * Lo limit - Soft clip values as they near 0
 * Hi limit - Soft clip values as they near 1
-* Invert - Reverse the values of the column
+* Invert - Reverse the data set
-* Load CSV file - Open file dialog for selscting CSV file to load
+* Load CSV file - Open file dialog for selecting CSV file to load